Code-Institute-Submissions/Lions/README.md

     3. Be taken to payment success page
     4. Go to Stripe's development tab to ensure payment has gone through

 My approach in using Stripe is what made this difficult, I originally wanted to have a 3 step sign up process.
 This was cut short when I struggled with getting the right price in the payment intent when passing variables through views and cookies.
 In the end it was for the best as keeping payment amounts in cookies isn't the best practise.

 ### Differences Between Desktop and Mobile Versions

 * __Navbar:__ On the desktop version the navbar stretches across the top of the screen with all the links visible, whereas on the mobile version the navbar is shrunk down into a button that can expand to reveal all the links.
 * __Home Page:__ The __Why Train at Lions__ blocks go from being side by side to being on top of eachother to avoid the elements becoming too squished.
 The carousel's height on screen smaller than 768px becomes 300px, rather than 440px.
+The carousel container gives different padding depending on the size of the screen, going from 0px on a mobile, 100px on medium desktops and 200px on larger screens.
 * __Subscriptions Page:__ The list of available subscriptions and the text elements sit next to each other, but as the available screen size reduces the element go on top of eachother.
 * __Profile Page:__ The default details form and the subscription history are side by side on a large desktop, but go to sitting on top of each other on smaller screens.